weatherquant/statsdepot/content/authors/admin/_index.md

 ---

-Claus Wilke is the Jane and Roland Blumberg Centennial Professor in Molecular Evolution at The University of Texas at Austin.
-He holds a PhD in Theoretical Physics from the University of Bochum in Germany, and he received postdoctoral training in biological physics in the lab of Chris Adami at Caltech.
-Claus Wilke has published extensively in the areas of computational biology, molecular evolution, protein biochemistry, and virology.
-He has also authored several popular R packages used for data visualization, such as cowplot, ggridges, and ggtext, and he is a regular contributor to the package ggplot2.
-In 2019, Wilke published the book Fundamentals of Data Visualization, which provides a concise introduction to effectively visualizing many different types of data sets.
+Dr. Jason West has over 25 years of academic research and industry experience.
+He holds a PhD in Mathematics along with degrees in Science, Biostatistics, and Engineering.
+He has published 2 books and over 50 journal articles on the use of quantitative techniques for solving complex problems.
+Dr. West is currently the Chief Statistician with the Australian Bureau of Meteorology.
+He has held senior executive roles with BHP, Commonwealth Bank, Standard Chartered Bank, and KPMG, and Professorial positions with The University of Queensland, the University of New England, and Bond University.
+Dr. West is based in Brisbane, Australia.

-Opinions expressed on this site are personal and are not meant to represent the official position of The University of Texas at Austin.
+Opinions expressed on this site are personal and are not meant to represent the official position of the Bureau of Meteorology.

 High-resolution head shots: [Image 1](authors/admin/shot1.jpg), [Image 2](authors/admin/shot2.jpg)